DSC-CETB/Py-Scripts/scripts/Auto-Code-Submitter-codechef/README.md

 ## Automatic Code  Submission

-A simple script to submit you code on [codechef](https://www.codechef.com) using selenium.
+A simple script to submit youre code on [CodeChef](https://www.codechef.com) using selenium.